Disclaimer: I do not own Ranma or Tenchi Muyo. This is a non-profit work of fanfiction meant only for entertainment.

 Ranma turned back to Ayeka.
 "No way!
 I mean we were just kidnapped.
 How could we be landing so soon?"

-"Jurian space tree ships can travel through hyperspace very fast, and we don't know how long we were unconscious.
+"Jurian tree ships can travel through hyperspace incredibly fast and we don't know how long we were unconscious.
 Had I been on guard..."
 Ayeka's tone became somewhat bitter.
 She continued after a small pause with, "Had I been on guard, I might have stopped the beam."

 "Not to interrupt your sentimental moment, but shouldn't we come up with a plan?
 I mean we have three martial artists here and I suspect Ayeka can do something."